Fields interpretable in the free group: Test sequences, Envelopes and Implicit Function Theorems

 \subsection{Implicit function theorems}

-Implicit function theorems or extended Merzlyakov theorems form the basis for proving that the $\forall\exists$-theories of nonabelian free groups are equal.
-We give an example of such a type of theorem.
+Implicit function theorems (see \cite{MR2154989}) or extended Merzlyakov theorems (see \cite{MR1972179}) form the basis for the validation procedure that a $\forall\exists$ sentence is true in a nonabelian free group, but also for the (relative) quantifier elimination.
+An example of such a type of theorem was given in Fact \ref{TestMerzTowers}.